 It was built on stolen land, stolen generations, genocide and wars.
 Indigenous Australian’s were not granted the right to vote until 1962, and not required to compulsorily vote until 1984.
-Indigenous Australians have a life expectancy of around 10 years less than non-Indigenous Australians.
+And up until the 1967 Referendum, First Nations people were not recognised in the Australian Constitution or counted in the national census.
+Currently, Indigenous Australians have a life expectancy of around 10 years less than non-Indigenous Australians.

 Our First Nations people are just 2% of the population, but 27% of the national prison population, and are amongst the most incarcerated population in the world.
 Since 1991 there have been at least 432 Aboriginal deaths in custody, but during the process of writing this blog post over the past few days, horrendously a 40-year-old Indigenous man died in custody in Western Australia.